BME-MIT-IET/iet-hf2021-undefined-team/IVT_assignment.md

 - Ibrar Shakoor
 - Asad Idrees Razak
-- Shize Dong
+- SiZhe Dong
-- Meng
+- Meng YiFang

 ## Team Progress

+Set the Enviorment for static testing by SonarQube and get the analysis report from the checker to analys the quality of the code .

 .....